rightfold/purescript-postgresql-client/README.md

 # purescript-postgresql-client

+## Type conversions / serialization

-purescript-postgresql-client is a PostgreSQL client library for PureScript.
+purescript-postgresql-client is a PostgreSQL client library for PureScript based on `node-postgres`.

 ## Install